WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 *Necromancy cantrip*
 ___
 - **Casting Time:** 1 action
-- **Range:** 5 feet
+- **Range:** Self
-- **Componenets:** S
+- **Components:** S
-- **Duration:** 1 hour
+- **Duration:** Up to 1 hour
 ___
 This spell channels a small amount of dark energy.
 You create one of the following magical effects within range:
-- Touch an object.
-Centering on that object, in a 5 foot radius, bright light becomes dim light, and dim light becomes darkness for 1 hour.
-If the object is a light source smaller than 1 cubic foot in size, its light is suppressed for the duration.
+- Choose a point within 30 feet.
+In a 5-foot radius of that point, bright light becomes dim light, and dim light becomes darkness for 1 hour.
+Any light sources within the area have the light they produce suppressed for the duration.
 - An object up to 1 cubic foot in size or an area up to 1 square foot that you touch lightly decays.
 Wood rots, glass cracks, flowers wilt.
-This effect isn't strong enough to affect creatures, but it can affect the things they wear, such as causing a leather belt to rot and fall away.
+Casting the spell and then continuing to touch the target advances the decay; after 1 minute, the target is destroyed.
+This spell cannot affect creatures, magical objects, or sturdy materials like metal and stone.
 - You can reanimate a Tiny 0 CR beast for 1 hour.
 It is undead and obeys all of your commands to the best of it's abilities, though it cannot attack.
 You cannot use this effect again until the reanimated creature dies, or the effect ends.
 - You instantaneously light a candle, torch, or small campfire.
-- You make a glowing symbol or rune appear on an object or a surface for 1 hour.
+The fire glows your choice of a smoldering red, bright green, or shadowy purple until extinguished.
+- Your fingertip glows green or purple for up to 1 minute.
+While it glows, you can use your finger to draw glowing lines of the same color on a solid surface that last for 1 hour.

 If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

+<div class='footnote'>PART 2 | MAGIC</div>

+\pagebreakNum

 #### Drain Life
 *1st-level necromancy*